MurafaDan/MurafaDan/README.md

 - 👋 Hi, I’m @MurafaDan
 - 👀 I’m interested in BackEnd and Project Management
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java and MySQL
 - 📫 How to reach me ...

 <!---